What Are the Best Ways to Prevent Yoga-Related Knee Injuries?

 The good news is that too much, too often, and too fast, with too little awareness and sensitivity, often leads to injury.
 There is much we can do to prevent injuries from happening simply by doing the opposite.
 Slowing down, doing less, and backing off.
 Of course, increasing sensitivity, awareness, curiosity, and a willingness to explore and shift what you are doing are also essential.

-Here are some reminders about avoiding injury in practice:
+Here are some reminders about avoiding yoga-relate knee injuries in practice:

 - Use your breath to soften effort, calm your nervous system, and sustain focus when working deeply.